 This country-flavored patriotic number is no longer exclusive to Accent.
 It speaks of pledging your allegiance to that “grand old flag.”

 The title of this lively spiritual pretty much says it all.
-Time to sing praises!
+Time to sing praises, and indeed with great energy!

 This traditional gospel tune is available in both barbershop and modern versions.
 At this most interesting time in history “we sure do need Him now,” wouldn’t you agree?
 Continue reading If We Ever Needed the Lord Before